Many have had trouble with this recipe.

 In the bowl of your Kitchen Aid mixer whip the eggs on high speed with the whip attachment until foamy, then gradually start adding in your sugar very slowly.

-The eggs will take about 5 minutes to reach the ribbon stage, so in the meantine you can heat your milk and butter together in the microwave or on the stovetop and reserve.
+The eggs will take about 5 minutes to reach the ribbon stage, so in the meantime you can heat your milk and butter together in the microwave or on the stove top and reserve to keep warm- you will want to add this to the mixture below, as described in the liaison while it is still hot.

-Also have your flour and baking powder and salt sifted together.
+Also have your flour and baking powder and salt sifted together to aerate and lighten.

 The ribbon stage is a stage where the egg/sugar mixture is very light in color, very thick and when lift your whip attachment and the batter runs back into the bowl it makes a ribbon effect before disappearing back into the mixture.
 You can also do a “figure 8″ pattern with the mixture and if it stays visible for a few seconds before disappearing you know you have achieved ribbon stage.